 Lunate dislocations occur when the lunate rotates palmarly on these strong capsular ligaments and the remainder of the carpus and remains relatively aligned with the distal radius and ulna.
 Both injuries lie within the spectrum of the fracture-dislocations of the carpus.

-Perilunate dislocations and lunate dislocations may represent stage of a common spectrum of injury and are typically considered together [see classification].
+Perilunate dislocations and lunate dislocations may represent a stage of a common spectrum of injury and are typically considered together [see classification].
 For a purpose of this discussion, both patterns generally will be considered as perilunate injuries.
 [The term perilunate instability is also used interchangeably]

 These injuries are high energy injury and associated with poor functional outcomes.